Shopify vs. WooCommerce

 Shopify Pros

-Excellent UI: Because they only make eCommerce stores, it is easy to click around intuitively to find what you need to do.
+Excellent UI: Because they only make eCommerce stores, it is fairly easy to click around intuitively to find what you need to do.

 Customizations: Once I found my way around the Shopify code, code customizations were very easy to make and easier than in WordPress.
 Shopify has their own coding language called, “Liquid”, but your developer doesn’t need to learn it.
 HTML, CSS and Javascript can be co-mingled with the Liquid.